 ComicBook.Com has learned Owen Wilson will be joining the series in an undisclosed role.

-During this year's Super Bowl, Disney released a trailer for all of their Marvel Disney+ shows.
+During this year's Super Bowl, Disney released a trailer for all of its Marvel Disney+ shows.
 Check out the first look at Loki.

 Do you have more questions?
 Rest assured, once we have the answers, so will you.
 Keep looking at this space for more updates on Loki.